-“83% of consumers trust recommendations from their peers over advertising.” – Nielsen
+“90% of people believe brand recommendations from friends over advertising.” – Hubspot

 Ditto, for product feedback.
 You want to have your door wide open, so customers feel comfortable leaving suggestions.
 Whether that’s a user community, a customer success team, or any combination that works, your product and your organization should be equipped to accept requests easily and often.